Boilermaker74/Shop-Till-You-Drop-E-Commerce-Back-End/README.md

 ![alt-text](./assets/wrong.png)

+The User can also create edit and delete products and tags in the database.

 ## Walkthrough Video:
-A link to a video which shows the installation process and user's interactions can be found [HERE](https://app.screencastify.com/v2/watch/RFOCboapueeEhQLnVv7C)
+A link to a video which shows the installation process and user's interactions can be found [HERE](https://app.screencastify.com/v2/watch/8WBIxVhd0i4yuNRqLisf))
 ## Licenses
 ![Github license](https://img.shields.io/badge/license-MIT-blue.svg)
 ## Contributors